by nature i am a monstrous thing

 and shuddering through my bones

-you have left your marks on me,
+you have left your marks on me

 i do not fear the dark

-and i fear your darkness even less;
+and i fear your darkness even less

 i will walk your dreams and join the monsters

-plant your twisted thoughts alongside mine
+plant your twisted thoughts by mine

 bury your teeth in my skin